Chart Color Schemes

 Bundaberg North - Gooburrum hosts an older demographic, ranking in the top quartile nationwide

-Bundaberg North - Gooburrum has a median age of 48, which is higher than Queensland's figure of 41 and significantly above the national norm of 38.
-The age group of 75-84 shows strong representation at 11.4%, compared to Rest of Qld's figure, while the 5-14 cohort is less prevalent at 8.7%.
-This concentration of the 75-84 age group is well above the national average of 6.0%.
-Post-2021 Census data shows that the 25 to 34 age group has grown from 11.0% to 12.6%, while the 45 to 54 cohort has declined from 11.3% to 9.3% and the 5 to 14 group has dropped from 10.5% to 8.7%.
-By 2041, Bundaberg North - Gooburrum is expected to see notable shifts in its age composition.
-The 85+ group will grow by 84%, reaching 561 people from a starting point of 305.
-This growth is projected to be led by the aging population dynamic, with those aged 65 and above comprising 58% of the total growth.
-Conversely, population declines are projected for the 45 to 54 and 5 to 14 age cohorts.
+Bundaberg North - Gooburrum has a median age of 48, which is higher than Rest of Qld's figure of 41 and significantly higher than Australia's norm of 38.
+The 75-84 age group makes up 11.4% of the population compared to Rest of Qld's figure, while the 5-14 cohort stands at 8.7%.
+This concentration in the 75-84 group is well above Australia's national average of 6.0%.
+Post-2021 Census data shows that the 25 to 34 age group has increased from 11.0% to 12.6%, while the 45 to 54 cohort has declined from 11.3% to 9.3% and the 5 to 14 group has dropped from 10.5% to 8.7%.
+By 2041, Bundaberg North - Gooburrum is expected to see notable shifts in its age composition, with the 85+ group projected to grow by 84%, reaching 561 people from 305.
+The aging population dynamic is clear, with those aged 65 and above comprising 58% of projected growth.
+Conversely, population declines are projected for the 45 to 54 and 5 to 14 age groups.